[Explained] Main Differences Between Relay and Contactor

 Relay and Contactor Difference

-The main difference between Relay and Contactor is, Relay is used in low power, low current carrying circuits for switching and controlling but Contactor is used in high power, high current carrying circuits for switching purpose.
+The main difference between Relay and Contactor is, Relay is used in low-power, low-current carrying circuits for switching and controlling but Contactor is used in high-power, high-current carrying circuits for switching purposes.
 The other important differences between Contactor and Relay are given below.

-Basically, Contactor and Relay both are the electrically operated switch.
-To automatic control the electrical circuit we use Contactor and Relay.
-Contactor and Relay both are works in the same principle.
-Both of them have electromagnet inside them.
-The simple working principle of Contactor and Relay is that when the electromagnet is energized by an external power supply, they change their contact mechanisms, such as NO(Normally Open) to NC(Normally Closed) or NC to NO.
+Basically, Contactor and Relay both are electrically operated switches.
+To automatically control the electrical circuit we use Contactor and Relay.
+Contactor and Relay both work in the same principle.
+Both of them have electromagnets inside them.
+The simple working principle of Contactor and Relay is that when the electromagnet is energized by an external power supply, they change its contact mechanisms, such as NO(Normally Open) to NC(Normally Closed) or NC to NO.

 Here you can see the symbolic difference between the relay and Contactor.